Pope Benedict XIII

-Pope Benedict XIII (Benedictus XIII; Benedetto XIII; 2 February 1649 – 21 February 1730), born Pietro Francesco (or Pierfrancesco) Orsini and later called Vincenzo Maria Orsini, was head of the Catholic Church and ruler of the Papal States from 29 May 1724 to his death in February 1730.
+Pope Benedict XIII (Benedictus XIII; Benedetto XIII; 2 February 1649 – 21 February 1730), born Pietro Francesco (or Pierfrancesco) Orsini and later called Vincenzo Maria Orsini, was head of the Catholic Church and leader of the Papal States from 29 May 1724 to his death in February 1730.

 A Dominican friar, Orsini focused on his religious responsibilities as bishop rather than on papal administration.
 Orsini's lack of political expertise led him to increasingly rely on an unscrupulous secretary (Cardinal Niccolò Coscia) whose financial abuses ruined the papal treasury, causing great damage to the Church in Rome.

 In the process towards sainthood, his cause for canonization opened in 1755, but it was closed shortly afterwards.
 It was reopened on 21 February 1931, but it was closed once again in 1940.
 It was opened once more on 17 January 2004, with the official process commencing in 2012 and concluding later in 2017.
 He now has the posthumous title of Servant of God.

 Early life

-He was born in Gravina in Puglia, the eldest of six sons of Ferdinando III Orsini, 8th Duke of Gravina.
+Pietro Francesco was born in Gravina in Puglia, the eldest of six sons of Ferdinando III Orsini, 8th Duke of Gravina, and Giovanna della Tolfa.
 A member of the Orsini of Rome, he was the third and last member of that family to become Pope after Pope Celestine III and Pope Nicholas III.
 At the age of eighteen he resigned his inheritance and entered the Dominican Order where he received the name of "Vincenzo Maria".
 He was ordained to the priesthood in February 1671.

-Through the influence of his family, he was named, by Pope Clement X, Cardinal-Priest of San Sisto on 22 February 1672 (allegedly against his will).
-He also lectured in philosophy at Brescia.
+Pietro lectured in philosophy at Brescia.
+Through the influence of his family and against his will, he was made a Cardinal by Pope Clement X in 1672.
 Later he was bishop of Manfredonia, bishop of Cesena and then archbishop of Benevento.
 After an earthquake in 1688 and another in 1702, he organized relief efforts for the victims.
 He remained a close friend of a local mystic, Serafina of God.